DougCarroll/check_bucket/README.md

 `ngrok http 9000`

 5. Launch and run the app as normal.
-In addition to localhost, it will also be available at the Forwarded address setup by ngrock
+In addition to localhost, it will also be available at the Forwarded address setup by ngrok